 All procedures and guidelines applicable to the use of informants shall be applicable to patrol officers as well as detectives of the Greenville Police Department.
-Patrol officers using informants shall be responsible for forwarding all information and records to the Criminal Intelligence Officer for inclusion into the master file.
+Any officer using informants shall be responsible for forwarding all information and records as described above, for inclusion into the master file.